norvkab/emediate-responsive-wp-plugin/README.md

 `erwpAdLoaded` — This event is called when an ad iframe has finished loading.
 If you return false from this callback the add will become hidden.

 `erwpAdHidden` — This event is called every time an ad becomes hidden.
-An ad that doesn't become hidden will get the class `.has-add`
+An ad that doesn't become hidden will get the class `.has-ad`

 ```js